HOW LONG SHOULD I SPEND IN MALAWI?

 Chichewa is the primary traditional language of Malawi, though numerous other languages are spoken.
 However, English is the nation’s official language and you will find you will rarely meet any linguistic challenges.

 Poverty is very real in parts of Malawi.
 We encourage cultural excursions and experiences as a way to support communities, and artisanal markets are often fascinating, rewarding and another way to support and give back to the Malawian people.
-National parks depend on tourist dollars to sustain the incredible achievements that have been made over recent years, so any visit and small additional donation you may be able to offer is essential for the parks’ sustainability.
+National parks depend on tourist dollars to sustain the incredible achievements in conservation that have been made over recent years, so any visit and small additional donation you may be able to offer is essential for the parks’ sustainability.

 Malawi is unique.
 While some activities may reflect those in other countries, there are also many aspects of a Malawian sojourn that you will find nowhere else.
 Still growing as a tourist destination and improving annually, it is a wonderfully charming country and, coupled with its beautiful, kind and welcoming people, it truly earns the moniker of ‘the warm heart of Africa’.